gSchool/ngcounter/README.md

   A counter is a box containing a value and 2 buttons.
 The value can be increased or decreased by clicking the + or - buttons.

 Scenario: The 'Create' button is active.
-Given the 'Create' button is clicked
+When the 'Create' button is clicked
 Then a new counter is created and rendered
 And is added to the list of counters